The 20 Best Guitar Solos Of The 2010s

 Gripping guitar solos are few and far between throughout Slipknot’s discography.
 But when Jim Root decides he wants to rip one, it doesn’t go unnoticed.
 The solo in the middle of their 2014 track Nomadic erupts from a standard-fare Slipknot groove and absolutely drenches the track in pelting sweeps.
 It’s so strikingly grand that it almost makes you wonder why Jim doesn’t solo more on the band’s records.
 However, his ability to rein those talents in and only show his hand occasionally is perhaps even more admirable.
 And it makes moments like this one all the more special when they do pop up.

-READ THIS: Your favorite Slipknot mask, revealed
+Read this: Your favorite Slipknot mask, revealed

 Screaming Females – Criminal Image (2015)

 Screaming Females mastermind Marissa Paternoster is one of the best punk rock guitarists of the 21st century, hands down.
-Although she’s written some of her catchiest and heaviest riffs within the last ten years (her band’s 2018 record is particularly metallic), she’s been exercising incredible restraint by not soloing as much on her recordings.
+Although she’s written some of her catchiest and heaviest riffs within the last 10 years (her band’s 2018 record is particularly metallic), she’s been exercising incredible restraint by not soloing as much on her recordings.
 It’s her live shows where she lets loose in almost every song, just tearing tracks up with extended jams that make even more seasoned guitarists than her look like novices.
 Nevertheless, this heroic solo that closes the 2015 Females track Criminal Image is a true sidewinder, as Paternoster shreds all across the board with both taste and tact.

 Gojira – Silvera (2016)

 Magma, the 2016 opus by French groove metallers Gojira, is the band’s most melodic and accessible record, as well as their shortest and most restrained to date.
-Nevertheless, the solo on the stand-out track Silvera is a concise stunner that shows that the contemporary metal legends still have a soft spot for intricacy.
+Nevertheless, the solo on the standout track Silvera is a concise stunner that shows that the contemporary metal legends still have a soft spot for intricacy.
 Joe Duplantier summons an enormous amount of noise out of one small portion of the fretboard, tapping at hyper-speed and creating an oscillating effect that sounds both incredibly badass and ridiculously catchy.

 Metallica – Halo On Fire (2016)